Who can use this feature?

 If you are seeing an error message that says "Could not start screen share" this could mean a few things.
 Either the request was canceled or something was not selected properly.
 If this is the case we recommend going to the quick answer regarding Catalina first then taking a look at our Screen Sharing in Different Browsers to see how to screen share in your browser.

-I can't screen share after updating to Catalina
+I can't screen share after updating MacOS

-In the newest release of MacOS, Apple has introduced system level permissions for accessing screen sharing.
+In the newest releases of MacOS, Apple has introduced system level permissions for accessing screen sharing.
 After updating, you will need to go into the Privacy section of System Preferences.
 From there, scroll down to the Screen Recording section, and ensure that your browser is ticked.
 After doing this, screen sharing will be available on your device again!

 Why am I having problems Screensharing with Linux?